 Most nursing homes also grapple with another problem that has contributed to an increased risk of the coronavirus outbreak in their facilities.
 Under-staffing is a common cost-cutting measure at many nursing homes, and Georgia’s experience has been no different.
 When there are fewer staff members to care for every resident of a facility, it is that much more difficult to identify and implement proper infection control measures.

 Maintaining social distancing protocols and ensuring that sanitation procedures are followed stringently are crucial to preventing the outbreak.
 This is only possible when there are enough staff members to ensure this.
 Unfortunately, many are already overwhelmed by their normal daily jobs to be able to effectively manage safety precautions.

 The negligence of many nursing homes in Georgia has, unfortunately, resulted in many more deaths than should have occurred.
 At some nursing homes, Army personnel who were helping with testing and other routines found that basic social distancing measures were not being followed.
 The most basic infection control guidelines were not being followed by these facilities.
 Even basic gown and mask protocols were neglected by staff members despite constant reminders of the importance of the safety measures.

-If your loved one has suffered injuries in a nursing home, talk to an Atlanta nursing home abuse attorney at the Katz Law Firm about his or her chances for compensation.
+If your loved one has suffered injuries in a nursing home, talk to an Atlanta nursing home abuse attorney at the Katz Personal Injury Lawyers about his or her chances for compensation.
 A claim may help recover medical costs, as well as damages for pain and suffering and other damages.
 Talk to an attorney at our firm today.